andrefrsousa/SuperToolbar/README.md

 fun setElevationVisibility(show: Boolean)
 ```

 If what to have the same effect found in Google Messages app for example, you to add a scroll listener to your RecyclerView or ScrollView.
-An on the callback of the listener you use the method above.

-Here is an example:
+Like this:

 ```kotlin